There could be many reasons for visa refusal or cancellation. It is totally disheartening to be notified of the visa refusal or cancellation.

 There could be so many reasons where an applicant could be liable for Visa refusal or cancellation.
 Some of the examples are given below:

-AAT reviews the decision made by the Federal Government.
+In Australia, the Administrative Appeals Tribunal (AAT) provides an avenue for individuals or entities who are affected by decisions made by Australian government officials or agencies to seek review.
 There used to be two different bodies before 1st July 2015, Migration Review Tribunal (MRT) and Refugee Review Tribunal (RRT).
 Now they are incorporated in one body, called the Administrative Appeals Tribunal (AAT).

-AAT has three different divisions, Migration Division, which reviews all the migration-related decision; Refugee Division, which reviews the Refugee and protection visa-related decisions; and the General Division reviews the decisions related to business visa, character test and other matters which do not cover under other two divisions.
+The AAT comprises nine divisions, including the Migration Division, responsible for reviewing migration-related decisions; the Refugee Division, which focuses on Refugee and protection visa-related decisions; and the General Division, which handles decisions concerning business visas, character tests, and other matters not covered by the other two divisions.

 AAT has the power of the following: